schen2011/mass_system/README.md

 # Mass Transit Simulation Web App

-This project is a mass transit simulation web app that supports bus and train systems.
+This project is a mass transit simulation web application that supports bus and train systems.
 The riders can plan their trip by searching available bus or train options and the system will accurately return total trip distance, travel time and arrival time of next coming bus or train.
 Administrators are granted options to run simulation, monitor rider flow, traffic condition, as well as control to modify the underlying elements (riders, bus, train, road, stops) in the metro system.

 ## Authors Group 32